Key Takeaways

 Mental Engagement

-Your brain needs to wind down before sleep.
-Stimulating content—emails, games, doom-scrolling—keeps your mind active.
-A paper book at the same light level is less disruptive.
+Your brain needs wind-down time.
+Work emails, mobile games, doom-scrolling—they all keep your mind revved.
+A paper book at the same light level?
+Way less disruptive.
+The light isn't the issue.
+The stimulation is.

 Time Displacement